 - Organized, staffed, and delivered 2 online contests, one with 70+ attendance

-- Oversee 25 clubs spanning ~700 Toastmaster members, by working with 4 area directors, each covering 5 clubs
+- Was accountable for 25 clubs spanning ~700 Toastmaster members, by working with 4 area directors, each covering 5 clubs

 With these experiences I’ve ran hackathons at work, and this week I’m moderating a panel of coworkers.
 Because working with good people and delivering rewarding experiences has an exponentail effect on everyone involved.
 I’ve gone from a shy intern seeking a job to a confident professional seeking opportunities to assemble teams to deliver wonderful experiences.
 Any team initative is also a speaking opportunity, where I practice crafting, tailoring, and refining a message.
 Hence Toastmasters is fully applicable, and a great testing ground for communication and leadership skills.